FedeClaudi/pydoc2md/Docs/pydoc2md/main.md

     :param folder: str, Path.
 Path to folder with the .py scripts
     :param savefolder: str, Path.
 Path to the folder where the .md files will be saved
-    :param keep_structure: bool, if True the output .md are saved in a folder structure mirroring that of folder and its subdirs
     :param githuburl: str, optional.
 URL of github repo with the same code as `folder`, for creating links
     :param checkurls: bool.
 If true it checks that the URLs pointing